jinjiaKarl/CS-E4160/web_server/README.md

 It should be used when you need to make configuration changes to your website or directory that are not possible through the main Apache configuration file, such as when you don't have access to the main configuration file, or when you need to make changes to a specific directory on your website.

-It should not be used when making changes that can be made through the main Apache configuration file, as changes made in .htaccess can have a negative impact on server performance.
+It should not be used when making changes that can be made through the main Apache configuration file(require root priviledge), as changes made in .htaccess can have a negative impact on server performance.
 Additionally, it is not recommended to use .htaccess on a production server with many concurrent connections, as it can slow down the server.
 ```

 Show that the web page can be loaded on local browser (your machine or Niksula) using SSH port forwarding.